usrz/minimal-ubuntu/GRAVITON.md

 We want to create two partitions on the disk: a small (100 MiB) FAT32 partition for the UEFI BOOT, and the rest of the as an EXT4 volume.

-If you have `parted` installed (or just copy-and-paste below), you can simply create a basic layout as follows:
+Use `parted` to simply create a basic layout as follows:

 ```
-apt-get install --yes parted
 parted -s /dev/nvme1n1 mklabel gpt
 parted -s /dev/nvme1n1 mkpart UEFI 1MiB 100MiB
 parted -s /dev/nvme1n1 mkpart ROOT 100MiB 100%